wordpress-mobile/gutenberg-mobile/README.md

 To compile and run the app using a different device simulator, use:

 ```
-yarn ios --simulator="DEVICE_NAME"
+npm run core ios --simulator="DEVICE_NAME"
 ```

 For example, if you'd like to run in an iPhone Xs Max, try:

 ```
-yarn ios --simulator="iPhone Xs Max"
+npm run core ios --simulator="iPhone Xs Max"
 ```

 To see a list of all of your available iOS devices, use `xcrun simctl list devices`.

 ### Troubleshooting

 Some times, and especially when tweaking anything in the `package.json`, Babel configuration (`.babelrc`) or the Jest configuration (`jest.config.js`), your changes might seem to not take effect as expected.
 On those times, you might need to clean various caches before starting the packager.
-To do that, run the script: `yarn start:reset`.
-Other times, you might want to reinstall the NPM packages from scratch and the `yarn clean:install` script can be handy.
+To do that, run the script: `npm run start:reset`.
+Other times, you might want to reinstall the NPM packages from scratch and the `npm run clean:install` script can be handy.

 ## Developing with Visual Studio Code